Collective Annealing by Switching Temperatures: a Boltzmann-type description: Analysis and mean-field limit

-\begin{remark}[Time dependent cooling] As mentioned in a previous remark, classical simulated annealing employs a continuous time dependent cooling scheme.
+The entropy-production inequality \eqref{eq:entprod} is an additional coercivity assumption on the Metropolis kernel, analogous to a spectral-gap or logarithmic-Sobolev estimate.
+It is not asserted here in full generality.
+In the full CAST dynamics, the interaction operator \(Q(f,f)\) changes the temperature marginal \(F(T,t)\), and no global Gibbs equilibrium in the joint variables \((x,T)\) is claimed. \begin{remark}[Time dependent cooling] Classical simulated annealing employs a continuous time dependent cooling scheme.
 This means the Shannon--Boltzmann entropy has some additional term that must be bounded.
 We refer to^^>\cite{pareschi_optimization_2024} for the full details but the main idea is that eq. (\ref{eq:H_const}) now reads

 In order for the inequality to hold, we must ensure that $\frac{T'(t)}{T^2(t)}$ decays with time, i.e.,

 If, for example, we choose $T(t)=\frac{1}{t}$ then

 violating the aforementioned condition to prove entropy decay.
 If instead we use eq. (\ref{eq:temp}) in continuous (and slightly different) form then